 - How often do you expect to do it in the next six months?

+Those who rate their confidence a 1 or 2 are deemed not confident, while those who say 4 or 5 are deemed confident.
 We also ask those who say they’re not confident exactly why they feel that way.
 We then present our findings, along with my analysis on trends I’ve seen in the numbers and how they fit in the general context of the economy as a whole, each month in the Credit Card Confidence Index.

 Bookmark this page.
 We update it every month with a link to the most recent Confidence Index post and the latest historical charts showing the Index numbers going back to its creation in mid-2018.